fbeauKmi/update_klipper_and_mcus/README.md

 This is small bash script to update klipper and mcus (main, rpi, can, pico, ... ) and **keep trace of config file for the next update !**

+## Disclaimer
+> **This script does not replace your brain.
+If you don't know how to flash your boards, just go away !**

 # What it does ?
 Update Klipper and apply firmware update for each mcu.
 Basically it runs:
 ```